18 Apr The Definitive Corporate Event Planning Checklist

 - Legal counsel

-- Marketing and Promotion
+- Materials and signage

-- Staff Travel and Accommodations
+- Travel expenses and per diem

 - Time of year

-- Number and types of meetings, including format
+- Number and types of meetings, including format and style

 - Number of participants